CUSTOMER STORIES

 Disposable & Green Options

 With Tive, “it’s essentially one-way traffic,” Freeman said.
 “Knowing we don’t have to get them back is important.
-We use the Get Green Program and, as a result, about 50% of our shipped trackers are returned.”
+We use the Green Program and, as a result, about 50% of our shipped trackers are returned.”

-Web Application Flexibility
+Web Platform Flexibility

 The ability to change up the battery life and manage the update cadence of how often it’s pinging you.
 “Having that configurability and visualization is very important,” Freeman said.
+Every time STA sends an organ for transplantation, it receives the link for the tracker and places it into its EMR system.

 “If a surgeon wonders when his patient’s organ will arrive, he can log into the system, click on that link, and see its exact current location.”